TouchDesigner/TouchEngine-UE-Samples/README.md

 The TouchEngine plugin is referenced using a git submodule, clone using

-`git clone -b 5.0 --single-branch --recurse gitURL`
+`git clone --branch 5.0 --recurse gitURL`

 When pulling updates, don't forget to do a submodule update to get the latest TouchEngine-UE Plugin version using